PaddlePaddle/VisualDL/docs/faq_EN.md

 ## How can I do when I see a blank page or error messages in the browser?
 To work out bugs, you can follow the steps：
 1. You should ensure that the `logdir` path set by VisualDL is correct.
-In the meanwhile, there must be a log file and its name (including `vdlrecords`) is correct.
+In the meanwhile, there must be a log file and its name (including `vdlrecords`) should be correct.
 And then you can check the folder set by `logdir`.
 If it is not okay, try the next step.
 2. Please check the browser and its version, and ensure it fits VisualDL.
 We suggest using **the latest versions** of Chrome browser, browsers with Chrome’s kernel, Firefox browser.
 Please change browsers and upgrade it to the latest version.
 If it is not okay, try the next step.
 3. Please specify `--host`as `0.0.0.0` or `127.0.0.1`.
 And the latter one only supports the local address.
 If the server runs and you want to check by other addresses, please use `0.0.0.0` and ensure the end can be visited by outer net.
 If it is not okay, try the next step.
 4. Close and re-open the front-end page of VisualDL.
 Or do a hard refresh on the browser and wait for 15-30 seconds.
 If it is not okay, try the next step.